SAMK-online/IntelliFlow/README.md

-# AgentPro
+# IntelliFlow

-AgentPro is a flexible framework for building AI agents with multiple specialized tools.
+IntelliFlow is a flexible framework for building AI agents with multiple specialized tools.
 This repository allows you to create powerful agents that can search the internet, generate code, analyze YouTube videos, create presentations, and more.

 <p align="center">
   <img src="https://img.shields.io/badge/Python-3.8%2B-blue" alt="Python 3.8+">